United States Court of Appeals for the Federal Circuit: Jurisdiction

 Although the Federal Circuit typically hears all appeals from any United States District Court where the original action included a complaint arising under the patent laws, the Supreme Court decided in Holmes Group, Inc. v.
-Vornado Air Circulation Systems, Inc. (2002) that the Federal Circuit does not have jurisdiction if the patent claims arose solely as counterclaims by the defendant.
-However, Congress changed the law in the America Invents Act of 2011, requiring the Federal Circuit to hear all appeals where the original action included a complaint or compulsory counterclaim arising under the patent laws.
-Thus, the Supreme Court's 2002 Holmes ruling no longer has the force of law.
+Vornado Air Circulation Systems, Inc. (2002) that the Federal Circuit did not have jurisdiction if the patent claims arose solely as counterclaims by the defendant.
+However, the force of law of Holmes ended following passage of the America Invents Act of 2011, which requires the Federal Circuit to hear all appeals where the original action included a complaint or compulsory counterclaim arising under the patent laws.

 The decisions of the Federal Circuit, particularly in regard to patent cases, are unique in that they are binding precedent throughout the U.S. within the bounds of the court's subject-matter jurisdiction.
 This is unlike the other courts of appeals as the authority of their decisions is restricted by geographic location and thus there may be differing judicial standards depending on location.
 Decisions of the Federal Circuit are only superseded by decisions of the Supreme Court or by applicable changes in the law.
-Also, review by the Supreme Court is discretionary, so Federal Circuit decisions are often the final word, especially since there are usually no circuit splits given the Federal Circuit's exclusive subject-matter jurisdiction.
+Also, review by the Supreme Court is discretionary, so Federal Circuit decisions are often the final word, especially since there are no circuit splits given the Federal Circuit's exclusive subject-matter jurisdiction.
 In its first decision, the Federal Circuit incorporated as binding precedent the decisions of its predecessor courts, the United States Court of Customs and Patent Appeals and the appellate division of the United States Court of Claims.

 Because the Court is one of national jurisdiction, panels from the court may sit anywhere in the country.
-Typically, once or twice a year, the court will hold oral arguments in a city outside of its native Washington D.C.
+Typically, once or twice a year, the court will hold oral arguments in a city outside of its native Washington, D.C.
 The panels may sit in Federal courthouses, state courthouses, or even at law schools.

+International Trade Cases

+On August 29, 2025, the court in V.O.S.
+Selection v.
+United States upheld the May 2025 Court of International Trade (CIT) ruling that the tariffs of the second Trump administration were wrongfully invoked as an emergency law.